Arjun01/Atm-app/readme.txt

 Step 3: Now you can execute each and every command using current command prompt, since it uses yarn for that.

+Either use command: node index.js --help  // to see all the commands available

+OR
+Follow these commands below:

 a) to withdraw some amount from ATM:
     type: node index.js withdraw --amount enter_amount
     //The above command will execute for non-selected denomination since, no denomination was selected.